ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 While in the control culture operational systematics are put into focus, the competence culture is giving interest to conceptual systematics.
 Other than in the control culture, bad quality will not be tolerated in the competence culture.
 Members of competence cultures hate it to deliver poor quality.
 Usually members of competence cultures feel more connected to their profession than to their organization.

 The competence culture is a meritocracy.
 One has to prove and demonstrate competence.
 You won´t get away with lip service.
-Behavior is disciplined and goal oriented.
+Behaviour is disciplined and goal oriented.
 Things will be done right and good.
-The search for improvements is neverending and challenges are welcomed.
+The search for improvements is never ending and challenges are welcomed.

 The competence culture is future oriented.
-Strategic considerations are taken seriosly and derived actions will be performed with consequence.
+Strategic considerations are taken seriously and derived actions will be performed with consequence.
 Nevertheless, new chances will not be overlooked.

 Leaders are never fully satisfied.
 They are goal minded and willing to take any decision necessary to achieve those goals.
 Employees are not bound to a function and move quickly to where their expertise is most suitable for the achievement of a goal.
 Usually conflicts are handled logical and with reasoning.